 When mountain bikers partner with land managers to begin a trail project, there are agreements made up front on how the trail will be built and maintained.
 Sustainable trails reduce impact to nature and reduce cost and time to maintain.
 If trails cannot be kept sustainable, they cannot exist.
-If users don't work together to keep the trails sustainable, it costs additional volunteer time to restore damaged trail.
+We would not have a trail like those at Silver Lake if the goal was to simply build a trail and then let riders destroy it.
+Trails in other metro areas are made possible by the success stories shared between land managers.
+If we don't work together to keep our trails sustainable, it costs us all by reducing future trail opportunities and can even result in closing existing trails.